ibexEclaireur/disciple-tools/README.md

 - "Psalm 119" and "JWT Authentication for WP-API" are required, install them.
 - "Disciple Tools - Demo" allows you to add/remove sample data to your database so that you can explore the disciple-tools CRM more effectively.
 Installing it is recommended but not required.

 Done!
-You can visit the CRM by clicking on the home button at the top of the navigation bar.

 You now have a complete disciple-making CRM for your movement.
+You can access it by clicking on the home button at the top of the navigation bar.

  Blessings!

 ## How to Contribute